clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 It clearly breaks the generic model somewhat, but thankfully only in the areas you'd expect it to break.

 ### Not everything follows the Spec + Status model
-Yeah, it's not what was promised.
-You might think this is a short and insignificant list of legacy objects, but behold:
+You might think these exceptions make up a short and insignificant list of legacy objects, but look at this subset:

 - [RoleBinding](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#rolebinding-v1-rbac-authorization-k8s-io) with `subjects` + `roleRef`
 - [Role](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#role-v1-rbac-authorization-k8s-io) with a `rules` vec